-In dentistry, there are various treatments that patients can undergo to take better care of their teeth.
+The world really is your oyster when it comes to the options available for a great smile.
+In dentistry, there are various treatments you can undergo to take better care of your teeth.
 Professional dental treatments can include anything, from routine procedures (like annual cleaning or dental scaling) to more complex, long-term therapy (like orthodontic treatments or oral surgery).

-Work with your doctor to figure out which treatments are best for you.
+Work with your dentist to figure out which treatments are best for you.
 Use this general list of dentist services as a guide to jumpstart those conversations.

 1. Cleaning and whitening

-Most dentists recommend that patients undergo professional teeth cleaning (a.k.a. “dental prophylaxis”) at least twice a year.
-Unlike daily teeth brushing and flossing, professional cleaning is much more thorough and involves the removal of stubborn plaque buildup.
-It’s a preventative measure against various dental issues, including cavities and gingivitis.
+Most dentists recommend that patients undergo professional teeth cleaning (otherwise known as “dental prophylaxis”) at least twice a year.
+Unlike daily teeth brushing and flossing, professional cleaning is more thorough and involves the removal of stubborn plaque buildup.
+It’s a preventative measure against various dental issues, including cavities and gum disease.

 Teeth whitening can be an additional benefit of professional cleaning.
 It’s also a separate procedure that dentists offer.
 It’s a relatively painless process for bleaching teeth.
 Since it’s natural for teeth to discolour over time, some may choose to undergo whitening routinely (at least once a year) for maintenance.